katriendg/azureiot-ws/workshop/part1.md

 ### Create Azure resources

 1. Create a new Resource Group.
 We recommend giving it a clear prefix like `initials-datedigits`.
-For example `kdg-10247`.
+For example `kdg10247-rg`.
 1. Create an Azure IoT Hub - choose Free tier if you don't have one already in your subscription (only one Free allowed).
 Choose S1 if you cannot create a free one.
 You can use the default settings.
-1. Create a Time Series Insights account
+1. Create a Time Series Insights service.
+    1. Once the service is created, go to 'Data Access Policies'.
+Add your own account to the Reader (and optionally Contributor) permission.
+This is required to be a reader of the data in the Time Series Insights UI environment.
 1. Once your IoT Hub is created, go to Endpoints > Built-in Endpoints > Events.
     1. Add a consumer group name `timeseries`.
 1. Add a device to your IoT Hub.
 You can use the Device Explorer pane in the IoT Hub.
 You will need to take note of the connection string properties of this device for the next steps below.
     Optional: use IoT Hub ***Device Explorer*** tool (see pre-requisites) or the CLI tool ***iothub-explorer*** to create your device instead.
-1. Go to your Time Series account.
+1. Go to your Time Series Insights service.
 Add an event source to consume data from the IoT Hub, and make sure to use the `timeseries` consumer group.

 ### The simulator for ingestion of telemetry